 Czajkowski, Bruinderink, Hülsing, Schaffner and Unruh [Cza+17] showed that the many-round sponge is collapsing-a strengthening of collision-resistance-in the case when the block function is modeled as a random function or a random (non-invertible) permutation.
 In the same model, Czajkowski, Majenz, Schaffner and Zur [Cza+19] proved the quantum indifferentiability of the (many-round) sponge.
 However, in contrast with the former work, the latter relies on Zhandry's compressed oracle technique [Zha18].
 Inspired by Zhandry's compressed oracle method, Rosmanis [Ros22] recently also gave tight bounds for the permutation inversion problem.
 We remark that the results in the aforementioned works do not apply in the case where the adversary has access to an invertible random permutation.
-Zhandry [Zha21] showed that the single-round sponge (in the special case when the message length is roughly half the block length of the permutation) is quantumly indifferentiable from a random oracle (even if the adversary has access to the inverse of the permutation).
-Because indifferentiability implies that the function behaves "just like a random oracle", this immediately implies many desirable properties for this particular parameter range, such as one-wayness and collision-resistance.
-Our results, however, are incomparable to those of Zhandry.
-While [Zha21] obtains a much more general result, the advantage of our techniques is that we do not require any constraints on the message/block length.
-Moreover, the restriction to half the block length in [Zha21] is necessary, as the strong form of reset-indifferentiability which is achieved is not possible if the message exceeds half the block length.
-Finally, we remark that our techniques yield tight lower bounds for the one-wayness of the single-round sponge, whereas the techniques in [Zha21] seem insufficient for this purpose.

 Unruh proposed the notion of compressed permutation oracles [Unr21; Unr23] which are aimed at dealing with invertible permutations.
 However, the soundness of the construction is still unresolved and currently relies on a conjecture.
 Unruh also put forward the double-sided zero-search conjecture [Unr21; Unr23] as a simple and non-trivial query problem in the context of invertible random permutations which may potentially have implications for collision-resistance.

 Alagic, Bai, Poremba and Shi [Ala+23] showed space-time trade-offs for two-sided permutation inversion-the task of inverting a random but invertible permutation on a random input.
 While the inverter does in fact receive access to an inverse oracle, it is crucial that such an oracle is punctured at the challenge input; otherwise, the inversion task would become trivial.
 Although this work does not seem to have any immediate implications for the single-round sponge, it does suggest that permutation inversion remains hard in the presence of inverse oracles.

-Concurrent work.
-After completing our work, we became aware of a different manuscript on the single-round sponge by Majenz, Malavolta and Walter [MMW24] which was prepared independently.
-They develop a generalization of Zhandry's compressed oracle technique in the setting where the query algorithm has access to a permutation and its inverse, and they also obtain query lower bounds for both sponge inversion and Unruh's double-sided zero-search.
-While their framework also applies to permutation inversion with respect to arbitrary relations on (single) input-output pairs, it does not yield tight query lower bounds as in our work.

 Acknowledgments.
 We thank Gorjan Alagic, Chen Bai, Luke Schaeffer and Kaiyan Shi for many useful discussions.
 JC acknowledges funding from the Department of Defense.
-AP is supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+AP is supported by the National Science Foundation (NSF) under Grant No. CCF-1729369.